 The Biostatistics Core of UAB's NORC was originally directed by the late Dr. Seng-Jaw Soong.
 Dr. Soong was an outstanding statistician known as much for his organizational leadership as for his scientific accomplishments.
 Dr. Desmond served as the associate director of the NORC Biostatistics Core before Dr. Soong’s retirement.
 Dr. Allison appointed Dr. Desmond as the acting director of the core in June 2005.
 Subsequently, the external advisory committee appointed Dr. Desmond as the director on May 11, 2006.
-Other current core members include Dr. David Allison, Dr. T. Mark Beasley and Dr. Young-il Kim.
+Current core members in 2016 include Drs.
+David Allison, and Andrew Brown.

-The Biostatistics Core provides statistical consultation on study design, research proposal development and manuscript submission; provides statistical analyses for NORC projects including statistical genetics, and interfaces with other research cores on the UAB campus; participates in teaching and training activities of the NORC; and develops methodologies for novel experimental designs for members in the field and statistical analyses as needed.
+Overall, the Biostatistics Core (BC) serves as the focal point from which NORC investigators draw statistical expertise for the design, management and analysis of nutrition-related research projects.
+The specific aims of the BC are to: 1) coordinate and manage statistical activities in the NORC to ensure that investigators have ready access to statistical consultation and support; 2) provide statistical consultation on study design, research proposal development and manuscript submission; 3) provide statistical analyses for NORC projects including statistical genetics, and interface with other research cores on the UAB campus; 4) participate in teaching and training activities of the NORC; and 5) develop methodologies for novel experimental designs and analyses.

 |Table 1.
 Specialized statistical services provided by the NORC BC|